 Office configuration varies widely (i.e. window, number of desks) but spaces are limited and must be accepted as offered.
 If you are assigned an office space, you are responsible for the knowledge of and attention to the following policies:

 - The Department reserves the right to ask you to vacate or move your office at any time.
 We try to limit moves as much as possible, but with limited space it may become necessary, in order to meet the needs of the Department.
 You are not guaranteed the same office for the length of your degree nor are you guaranteed office space.

 - It is impermissible to live in your office or to use your office for purposes not affiliated with your work as a graduate student or instructor.
 Anyone found to be living in their office will have their office privileges revoked.
 This includes moving in your household or belongings over the summer or at any other time.

-- We occupy a historic building on campus.
+- We occupy a beautiful and historic building on campus.
 Please respect your office space and do not vandalize or mistreat it.
 Please ensure you do not leave food out and that you are emptying your recycling bin regularly, as this will not be done by the janitorial service.

 If you receive one or more marks of fail from any member of your supervisory committee, you will be invited to a meeting with your supervisor, one committee member, and the Associate Chair, Graduate.
 At this time you will be provided with the option to retake the failed exam(s) with a different question (from the original nine) within a period of 1 week.
 Alternatively, you may leave the program with an MA (at the discretion of the Associate Chair, Graduate) or withdraw from the program at this time.
 Should you receive a mark of fail on any of the rewrite(s) from one or more examiners then at the discretion of the Associate Chair, Graduate you will either be offered the possibility of an MA degree or be asked to exit the program.